doublerobotics/d3-sdk/docs/API.md

   "playCallChimes": false
 }```
   - All parameters are optional.
+  - These options are saved to disk and are used at the beginning of a call from Double's driver clients.
 - endpoint.unlinkIdentity
+- other:
-- Other Events:
+  - event: `DREndpointModule.sessionBegin`
+event: `DREndpointModule.sessionEnd`
-  - `DREndpointModule.sessionBegin`
+  - event: `DREndpointModule.sessionBegin`
-  - `DREndpointModule.sessionEnd`
+event: `DREndpointModule.sessionEnd`

 ### events
 - events.subscribe